 Some of both may be better than all of one — or none of either.

 What if you already have long term care insurance?

-Some critical illness plans overlap with long term care insurance.
-This may be a more cost effective solution than buying separate plans.
+Some critical illness plans also provide benefits for long term care.
+This may be a more cost effective solution than buying long term care insurance separately.
 Some critical illness plans can be converted to long term care insurance.

 Since you pay your premiums with after-tax dollars, the expectation is that benefits are tax-free.

 If your critical illness insurance is owned corporately, the corporation likely receives the benefits tax-free.
 Unlike life insurance, there isn’t a mechanism like the Capital Dividend Account to pay benefits out of the corporation tax-free.
 Here is more information:

 - Corporate ownership of critical illness insurance (Sun Life, Aug 2017)